 NFPs work to address social problems that are complex and multifaceted.
 The causes of inequality, poverty, homelessness and addiction, for example, are complex and multifaceted.
 As a society, our responses must address these challenges appropriately.

 Balance the focus on short-term, quantifiable outcomes with progress towards identifying and addressing the root causes of social challenges.
 Some funders need to go where the problem is and the money currently isn’t.
 Funders who are truly interested in solving social challenges need to be open to working with NFP partners who take measured risk in trialling new solutions to tackle complex problems.

 Quantifiable information is helpful, but rarely creates a full picture of NFP impact.
 Getting the question and method right is crucial to impact evaluation.
 We need to identify important questions and answer them reliably.
 In working towards long term, sustainable social change donors should look at the NFP’s theory of change and work with the organisation to demonstrate rather than prove their impact.
 This shift in perspective, when made authentically, can enable more a holistic capture of genuine impact.

-Keep an eye out for part 2 of the tips for grant-making greatness series, which will go live next week!
+Check out part 2 of the tips for grant-making greatness series!